Config policies overview

 In OPA, rules can produce any type of output.
 At CircleCI, rules that produce violations must have outputs of the following types:

-This is because rule violations must produce error messages that individual contributors and SecOps can act upon.
+This restriction is in place so that rule violations produce error messages that individual contributors and SecOps can act upon.
 Helper rules that produce differently typed outputs can still be defined, but rules that will be considered when making CircleCI decisions must have the output types specified above.
 For more information see the Enablement section below.

 Evaluation